-\$MaliGPUTasksFragmentTasks \ 1024
+\$MaliGPUTasksFragmentTasks 1024

-4.4.2 Cycles per pixel
+4.4.2 Average cycles per pixel

-This expression defines the average number of GPU cycles being spent per pixel rendered, including any vertex shading cost.
+This expression defines the average number of GPU cycles being spent per pixel rendered.
+This includes the cost of all shader stages.

 It can be a useful exercise to set a cycle budget for each render pass in your game, based on your target resolution and frame rate.
 Rendering 1080p at 60 FPS is possible in a mass-market device, but the number of cycles per pixel you have to work with can be small.
 Those cycles must be used wisely to achieve a 60 FPS performance target.